Women's and Gender Studies

 Mission

-The UNO Women’s and Gender Studies Program offers individuals and communities paths to transformation and empowerment through the collaborative work of students and faculty, who together study and explore all women’s lives and all constructions of gender across time, place, and culture, using a feminist lens.
-Our interdisciplinary faculty teach a curriculum that emphasizes the intersections of gender and sexuality across time, place, and culture, using a feminist and/or queer lens.
+The UNO Women’s and Gender Studies Program offers individuals and communities paths to transformation and empowerment through the collaborative work of students and faculty, who together study and explore all women’s lives and all constructions of gender across time, place, and culture, using a feminist and/or queer lens.
+Our interdisciplinary faculty teach a curriculum that emphasizes the intersections of gender, race/ethnicity, nationality, socioeconomic class, ability levels, sexuality, and additional dimensions of difference.

+We envision a world in which differences offer paths to meaningful and fulfilling contributions.
 Our program employs the tools of different disciplines, including communication, arts and humanities, social sciences, natural sciences, and history.
 Graduating students are prepared for many opportunities beyond graduation.

 Description